Night of Champions (2009): Main event matches

-Maryse defended the WWE Divas Championship next against Mickie James.
+Next, Maryse defended the WWE Divas Championship against Mickie James.
 The match centered around Maryse keeping her distance from James before descending to the floor in an attempt to use a can of hair spray to unleash onto the challenger's eyes; James snatched away the can to use it herself.
 The referee caught James and grabbed it away from her.
 The match returned to the ring as Maryse went to finish the match with the French Kiss only to have James counter with her Mickie-DT to pin Maryse and win the title.

-Next was Rey Mysterio defending the WWE Intercontinental Championship against Dolph Ziggler.
+In the penultimate match, Rey Mysterio defended the WWE Intercontinental Championship against Dolph Ziggler.
 Ziggler gained an early advantage by muscling his opponent into the turnbuckle with a powerbomb.
 In attempt to ground his opponent, Ziggler locked Mysterio in a headlock and rode him into the mat.
 Mysterio managed to escape his opponent's onslaught by connecting with a kick to his opponent.
 He ascended the top turnbuckle in an attempt to dive on his opponent, who countered with a dropkick.
 The challenger ascended the turnbuckle himself with Mysterio on his shoulder and performed a gutbuster off the second rope.
 After an attempt to pin him, Mysterio retaliated by hitting the 619 and a body press to pin the challenger and retain the title.